aquasecurity/postee/README.md

 ## Abstract

-Postee is a simple application that recieves JSON messages from one hand, and delivers them (after reformatting) to different collaboration systems, like: JIRA, Email, Slack, Microsoft Teams, Generic WebHook, Splunk and ServiceNow.
+Postee is a simple application that receives JSON messages from one hand, and delivers them (after reformatting) to different collaboration systems, like: JIRA, Email, Slack, Microsoft Teams, Generic WebHook, Splunk and ServiceNow.

 Postee is exteremly useful for sending vulnerability scan results, reported by Aqua Security product, to collaboration systems.
 It has some special logic that can prevent sending same message twice!
-For example - in case vulnerability for certain image was already reported, Postee can supress new messages for same image vulnerbilities and only send messages with new vulnerabilities.
+For example - in case vulnerability for certain image was already reported, Postee can suppress new messages for same image vulnerabilities and only send messages with new vulnerabilities.
 To setup Postee with Aqua Security vulnerability scanning follow [this](#configure-the-aqua-server-with-webhook-integration).